lkk688/DeepDataMiningLearning/docs/source/HPC2.rst

 .. code-block:: console

-   $ conda create --name mycondapy39 python=3.9
+   $ conda create --name mycondapy311 #python=3.11 #add python means you want to install a new python inside the conda
    # To activate this environment, use
    #
-   #     $ conda activate mycondapy39
+   #     $ conda activate mycondapy311
    #
    # To deactivate an active environment, use
    #